queer/singyeong/DESIGN.md

 For a more in-depth explanation, see PROTOCOL.md.

-신경 tries to be stupidly easy to run - outside of port and password, there isn't any configuration.
+신경 tries to be stupidly easy to run - outside of port, password, and clustering, there isn't any configuration.
 In line with this goal is the fact that 신경 does not require using a custom binary protocol, raw TCP/UDP sockets, or similar.
 A very explicit goal of 신경 is that **anything** that speaks websockets can speak the 신경 protocol.
 This allows for things like a monitoring/web panel to just be another 신경 client, rather than something that might need to be specially baked in.
 Additionally, this means that 신경 is designed for clients to appear and disappear randomly.

 One of the main "points" of 신경 is that all communication is expected to be run over it; it is NOT expected that a client can discover another client's